bibleexchange/courses/homiletics-2/en/3201_examples-of-the-topical-sermon.md

 #### Example 1

-* TOPIC: Purity
+- Theme: Purity
-* TEXT: I Timothy 5:22
+- Text: I Timothy 5:22

 ```
-I.  Necessary for Sanctification
+I.  Necessary for sanctification
 II.
-Necessary for Service
+Necessary for service
 III.
-Necessary for Security
+Necessary for security
 ```

 #### Example 2

-* TOPIC: Deficient Love
+- Theme: Deficient love
-* TEXT: Revelation 2:4–5
+- Text: Revelation 2:4–5

 ```
-I.  The Characteristics of This Love
+I.  The characteristics of this love
   A.  Deficient
   B.  Lacking
   C.  Weak
 II.
-The Cause of This Love
+The cause of this love
-  A.  Lack of Prayer
+  A.  Lack of prayer
   B.  Lack of Bible
-  C.  Lack of Witness
+  C.  Lack of witness
 III.
-The Cure of This Love
+The cure of this love
   A.  Remember
   B.  Repent
   C.  Return